The Last Right

-The Last Right is a 2019 British-Irish comedy-drama film written and directed by Aoife Crehan.
+The Last Right is a 2019 comedy drama film written and directed by Aoife Crehan.
 The film premiered at the 2019 Cork International Film Festival.

 Plot

-On a journey from his home in New York to his mother's funeral in Clonakilty, County Cork, Daniel Murphy meets a fellow passenger who records him as his next of kin, and soon after dies.
-Daniel's autistic brother (later to be revealed as his son, who had been raised by Daniel's mother), persuades him that he should facilitate the stranger's body being brought to Rathlin Island to be buried with his brother.
-This becomes possible when they do a favour for a local woman, and the three have a road-trip adventure amid a police attempt to prevent them and a building media interest in the story.
+On a journey from his home in New York to his mother's funeral in Clonakilty, County Cork, Daniel Murphy meets an elderly fellow passenger who records him as his next of kin on his landing pass, and soon after dies.
+Daniel's autistic brother (later to be revealed as his son who had been raised by Daniel's mother) persuades him to facilitate the stranger's body brought to Rathlin Island to be buried with his brother.
+This becomes possible when they do a favour for a local woman, and the three have a road-trip adventure while Cork police try to stop them, believing if Daniel is not true next of kin he should not have charge of the body.